DEPARTMENTS & OFFICES >

 STUDENT CIVIC ENGAGEMENT >

-Eight students from diverse majors and class years spent two
+In May 2013, eight students from diverse majors and class years spent two

-weeks living, learning and volunteering in the Navajo Nation – the largest
+weeks living, learning, and volunteering in the Navajo Nation – the largest

 Native American reservation in the United States, located in the Four Corners